Why Most AI Answering Services Require Manual Setup

 What Data Sources Does Automated Research Scan?

-Advanced automated research systems in 2026 pull from multiple sources simultaneously.
+Advanced automated research systems in 2026 pull from more than one source.
 The system starts with your website but treats it as a starting point, not the complete picture.
-Here's what gets analysed:
+Trillet, for example, scans three public sources to build your business knowledge base:

 The system cross-references these sources.
 If your website says 'emergency service available' but reviews complain about weekend response times, the AI recognises a potential gap and flags it for clarification.